sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

 ## Invalid Label tests

 * These are meant to illustrate labels that are incorrect
+    * You would use these to illustrate the type of labels that you *do not* want a data provider to create.
+    * The could have incorrect values, be incomplete, or have too much (or conflicting) information.
-* Additionally, they will detect if schematron rules are not running
+* Additionally, they will help detect if schematron rules are not running

 ## How do you write tests?

 * Create a label
   * This could involve creating a completely synthetic label, or using an existing label
   * The simpler the part that is not under test is, the better.
+      * Parts that are not being tested just obscure the purpose of the test.
 * If this is an invalid label test, introduce errors
 * Mark the label as a valid label test or an invalid label test
   * Add either `_VALID` or `_FAIL` to the end of the filename